Lord-Raymik/CS121_Lab_Final/final/README.md

 double - safety: This value influences how likely it is that certain events happen.
 Specifically, events like a lawsuit in which some form of liability causes a problem for the hotel.

 EventList - events: This is a custom class which holds a list of events.
 These events are generated when a turn begins, and the user must make decisions on how to deal with them.

+GameLog - currentLog: This is the log for the current game, storing data related to it, which can be seen in the main menu once the game is complete.